This 26-unit assisted living residence built in 2007 sits on a large lot with gardens, gazebos and parking lot.

 Private-Pay Units: 0

-Building is wheelchair accessible and has modern fire suppression and alarm systems.
-Upper and lower floor are accessible to the main floor by an elevator.
+The site has 26 one-bedroom suites, approximately 650sq. ft each on three floors.
+The building has modern fire suppression and alarm systems.
+Upper and lower floors are accessible to the main floor by a central elevator.
 All floors are separated from each other with a fire separation barrier.

 Tenants are required to be able to make their own decisions and self-evacuate.